-You should think about how the arrangement implemented could cope with future changes, such as:
+We would expect you to think about how the arrangement implemented could cope with future changes, such as the following:

-- Membership: If the number of members change significantly from what was expected, will the arrangement still be appropriate and can it be altered relatively easily?
+- Membership: If the number of members changes significantly, will the arrangement still be appropriate, and can it be altered relatively easily?

-- Investment: Markets change and investment products and techniques evolve.
-Consider the ability of the scheme to access new products or fund structures using different techniques, for example, through a platform,
+- Investment: Markets change, new financial risks emerge, and investment products and techniques evolve.
+Consider the ability of the scheme to access new products or fund structures using different techniques, for example through your chosen platform.

-If your scheme needs a bespoke arrangement (eg a ‘white-labelled’ arrangement) to meet specific requirements for the membership you will need to take more advice on these types of products.
-In each case, you should document a clear explanation of your strategy and objectives and how you expect them to be achieved by implementing a particular bespoke arrangement.
+If your scheme seeks a bespoke investment arrangement to meet specific requirements for the membership, you will need to take more advice on these types of products.
+In each case, you should document a clear explanation of your strategy and objectives and how you expect them to be achieved by implementing a bespoke arrangement.

 Additional fund options

 For many schemes, a single default arrangement or limited series of default arrangements will be enough for their membership.
 However, you may decide to make an additional range of funds available from which members can select.
-The number of fund choices that you offer to members may be influenced by:
+The number of fund choices you offer to members may be influenced by the following:

-- The views of the employer, eg the desire to offer a market-leading pension product as part of their recruitment policy or the need to offer investments that accord with its own corporate responsibility policy.
+- The views of the employer, for example the desire to offer a market-leading pension product as part of their recruitment policy or the need to offer investments that align with its own corporate responsibility policy.

 - The governance budget, in terms of time, expense and resource of the trustee board.
-For example, the more limited this is the less time that you will have to monitor and review additional funds options in addition to the default arrangement.
+For example, the more limited this is, the less time you will have to monitor and review additional funds options in addition to the default arrangement.

 - The needs of the membership.
 For example:

-- A desire, by those with more financial knowledge, to manage their own pension portfolio.
+- a desire, by those with more financial knowledge, to manage their own pension portfolio, and/or

-When selecting individual funds you should devote enough time and resources to:
+When selecting individual funds, you should devote enough time and resources to the following:

 - Understanding the objective of each investment fund.
 In particular:

-- the level of risk in the strategy and in the underlying investments and the ways in which those risks are measured and managed
+- the level of risk in the strategy and in the underlying investments and the ways in which those risks are measured and managed, and

 - Understanding the basis upon which the total level of costs and charges is calculated and levied on each individual fund.
 You should consider:

-- how ongoing costs, charges and transaction costs can erode the value of member accounts (see the guide on value for members for information about charge controls and transaction costs)
+- how ongoing costs, charges and transaction costs can erode the value of member accounts (see our guide on value for members for information about charge controls and transaction costs), and

-- the need to report on charges and transaction costs in the chair’s annual governance statement (see the guide on communicating and reporting for information about the chair’s statement).
+- the need, if applicable, to report on charges and transaction costs in the chair’s annual governance statement (see our guide on communicating and reporting for information about the chair’s statement)

 - Completing enough due diligence in selecting platforms and providers.
 You should make sure that any adviser you use to assist you with this task has appropriate experience in this area.

-- Ensuring that the number and risk profile of investment funds offered as an alternative to the default arrangement(s) reflects the needs of the membership.
+- Ensuring that the number and risk profile of investment funds offered as an alternative to the default arrangement(s) reflects members’ needs.